writethedocs/www/docs/conf/portland/2025/news/announcing-tickets.rst

 Website is Live
 -------------------------

 Our `event website <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/>`_ offers detailed information about our conference events - Speaker Talks, Writing Day, Unconference, Lightning Talks, and more!
+We also offer opportunities to connect outside of the conference programming through our Welcome Reception and Conference Party.
 View our [homepage](https://www.writethedocs.org/conf/portland/2025/) for a schedule overview.
-Additionally, we have a Welcome Reception and Conference Party, offering opportunities to connect outside of the conference programming.

-Stay tuned for more updates on food, transportation and more.
+And stay tuned for more updates on hotel recommendations, food, and getting around Portland.

 Opportunity Grants
 ------------------